Giovanni Di Stefano (fraudster): Life and career

-Di Stefano was born in Petrella Tifernina near Campobasso in southern Italy.
-When his father emigrated to the UK to work in a shoe factory, Giovanni and his mother later followed settling in Irchester, Northamptonshire when Giovanni was six years old.
+Di Stefano was born in the small town of Petrella Tifernina in Molise, southern Italy.
+When his father emigrated to the UK to work in a shoe factory, Giovanni and his mother followed, settling in Irchester, Northamptonshire, when Giovanni was six years old.
 He then went on to study at Wollaston Secondary Modern School and later spent one year at Wellingborough Grammar School (which later became Wrenn School).
 In his 1986 fraud trial and in his entry in Marquis Who's Who he claimed that he had obtained a PhD in law from Cambridge University around this time, but this claim was later found to be without foundation.
 In his 20s he claimed to have 'earned a fortune importing videotapes' from Hong Kong.
 Despite living much of his early life in England, he considered himself an Italian.
 During this time at school he was often called John, the English equivalent of Giovanni.

 Di Stefano lived in Britain until 1989.
 He then moved to several locations: Los Angeles between 1989 and 1992.
 In 1992 his bid to buy the MGM movie studios failed, and he fled to Yugoslavia because that country's breakup had made it a war zone and nobody would look for him there.
 In Yugoslavia, he became a friend of its then-president Slobodan Milošević who granted him Yugoslav nationality with a Yugoslavian passport.
 Additionally, he became a spokesman, a business partner, and a personal legal representative of the Serbian warlord Arkan.
 He also served as general in the Serb Volunteer Guard (Arkan's Tigers), although he never fought.
 He stayed in Serbia until 1999; and later Italy from 1999 to 2011, while working in the UK as a lawyer.
 In 2011, he was arrested and extradited to the UK because he lacked the legal requisites necessary to work as a lawyer in the UK.
 In 2013, he was sentenced to 14 years of imprisonment in a UK prison.